sgryjp/markdown_math_escape/README.md

 ## Description

-This extension keeps math expressions in your markdown documents unchanged and convert their delimiters (enclosing special characters) to ones compatible with [MathJax](https://www.mathjax.org/) and [KaTeX](https://katex.org/).
+This extension protects math expressions from markdown parser so that no unexpected change will happen.
+Then, it converts their delimiters (enclosing special characters) to "brackets" styled delimiters which is supported by both [MathJax](https://www.mathjax.org/) and [KaTeX](https://katex.org/).
 Since this extension does not render mathematics by itself:

 - Pros: It does not slow markdown processing down... it's very fast.
 - Cons: You need to setup either MathJax or KaTeX for client-side rendering.

+From a user point of view, you can choose delimiters for writing as you like and you do not need to worry about conflict between markdown syntax and TeX syntax.

 ## Installation